 Dr Hodson’s experience in practice and working with the Membership has given him a strong insight into the needs of patients and the Membership in the current challenging environment.

-Director of Performance, Planning and Informatics - Lola Banjoko
+Managing Director - Lola Banjoko

 Lola Banjoko started her career as a dentist, working in a number of oral and maxillofacial surgery departments in England and Scotland and obtained the Fellowship in Dental Surgery from the Royal College of Surgeons England.

-She gained an MSc in Health Services Management (1999) and made the switch to working as a healthcare manager.
+She gained an MSc in Health Services Management and made the switch to working as a healthcare manager.
 She has over thirteen years of management experience working in senior roles at central London teaching hospitals, primary care trusts and at regional level (Strategic Health Authority) and most recently at NHS Nene CCG.

 Lola also worked in healthcare planning and delivery at the Organising Committees for the Glasgow Commonwealth Games and the London 2012 Olympic and Paralympic games.
 Lola is actively engaged in Global Health, with a specific focus on Africa.

-Independent Clinical Member Secondary Care Clinician
+Independent Clinical Member Secondary Care Clinician - Dr Charles Turton

 Independent Clinical Member Registered Nurse - Dr Jennifer Oates